PacketFire/packetfire_site/content/post/internal-boot2root-writeup.md

 ```

 ## Summary
-I don't think this walk through effectively captures the amount of time that I spent poking around at each level of local enumeration.
-In my first run through I spent a significant amount of time poking around both on the blog and within the blog's webroot as well as within the mysql database and phpmyadmin panels.
-However this host did teach me to never underestimate the power of a uid/gid collision.
+I don't think this walk through effectively captures the amount of time that I'd spent poking around at each level of local enumeration.
+In my first run through, I'd spent a significant amount of time walking through directories externally on blog, internally in the blog's webroot as well as within the mysql database and phpmyadmin panels.
+This was repeated after popping a shell in the extensive time spent walking through service configurations and poking at the locally-bound services.
+It wasn't until I'd slowed down and started looking for out of place files that I'd stumbled on the `notes.txt` file in `/opt`.